One on One

 Favourite Conversations and the Stories Behind Them

 Peter Mansbridge is one of Canada’s most respected and recognizable figures.
-For five decades, including 29 years as anchor of CBC’s The National, he has guided us through the political, economic, and cultural events that have shaped the country.
-Unsurprisingly, he’s also a great public speaker.
-In keynotes, he highlights the very real contribution of Canada, and its citizens, in building a better world.
+For five decades, including his 29 years as the anchor of CBC’s The National, he has guided us through the political, economic, and cultural events that have shaped the country.
+Through a unique lens of journalistic expertise, Mansbridge offers us guidance on how to cultivate trust, take pride in our heritage, and navigate leadership through times of upheaval.

 Mansbridge’s sterling career at the CBC is without precedent.
 He served as the chief correspondent of CBC News, helmed its flagship show The National, anchored all CBC News specials, and hosted the intelligent interview show Mansbridge: One on One.
 For his work, Mansbridge has received over a dozen national awards for broadcast excellence—yet for all the accolades, he remains an astoundingly grounded individual, with a gentle humour and trademark integrity.
 Reflecting back on his journalism career, which has taken him across the country and the planet, he told CBC’s The Current, “When you hear from others about their perceptions of Canada, it opens your eyes about the country you live in.
 You learn things about yourself you didn’t know.”